Samsung/Universum/doc/guide.rst

     Please pay attention, that to let you server to be visible to GitHub (for webhook triggers), its port should be exposed to the Internet.
 Please use router settings or any other suitable means for this.

+Now that we have server URL and an exposed port, we can set up `a simple PUSH notification webhook
+<https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks>`__ to know about sources
+updates.

 .. _guide#job: